 1. Wigwam Ultimate Liner Pro Socks

-Affordable, lightweight, and perfect for any task, these Wigwam Liners are the perfect pick for anyone looking to break into the liner market and try out the products for the first time.
+The Wigwam sock liners are affordable, lightweight, and perfect for any task.
+These Wigwam Liners are the perfect pick for anyone looking to break into the liner market and try out the products for the first time.

 These Wigwam liners use a composition material to help make the most of the properties of a host of top materials.
 They are constructed from 37% stretch nylon, 62% Coolmax polyester, 1% stretch polyester, and 1% Spandex.
 This allows a great blend of stretchability and a lightweight finish, perfect for keeping you moving and flexible without the risk of blisters.